nbloomf/feivel/doc/tutorial/tutorial.md

     > @a
     > define int @a := 3

 **Commands** give us control over how a template is processed and are denoted by wrapping them in [square brackets].
 One of the most basic commands is `shuffle`; this command takes a list of templates in [square brackets], evaluates them, randomly shuffles them, and then concatenates them.
-For example, try evaluating the following in the repl.
+For example, try evaluating the following.

     > [shuffle [a] [b] [c] [d] [e] endshuffle]